profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-2.md

-# Advanced Demo - Web App - Single Server to Elastic Evolution
+# Welcome to Phase 2

-In stage 2 of this advanced demo lesson you are going to create a launch template which can automate the build of WordPress.
+In Phase 2 we are going to create a launch template which can automate the build of WordPress.
-The architecture will still use the single instance for both the WordPress application and database, the only change will be an automatic build rather than manual.
+The architecture will still use the single instance for both the WordPress application and database, the only change will be an automatic process rather than manually installing all the pre-reqs.
 Any level of automation/self-healing or scaling architecture will need a bootstrapped or AMI-baked build to function effectively.

-# STAGE 2A - Create the Launch Template
+# Phase 2A - Create the Launch Template

 Open the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:tag:Name
 Click `Launch Templates` under `Instances` on the left menu